7 Pre-Christmas Decluttering Rules Expert Organizers Say Will Make the Holidays Easy and Stress-Free

 Decorating my home is the part of Christmas I most look forward to.
 However, untangling sets of lights and assessing the baubles for broken pieces is less exciting.
 If you declutter your Christmas tree decorations now, it will save you stress later when decorating and for years to come.
 A downsized decor collection doesn't have to be any less merry: it will only contain items you love and use, which is more approachable than haphazard boxes of unsorted pieces from over the years.

-To keep your decluttering effective, it's important not to purchase lots of new decorations afterward.
-I've been guilty of picking up gorgeous decor pieces I don't really need in January sales because they are good value, but nowadays, before making any new Christmas decor purchases, I ask myself the following questions: Do I have something like this already?
+To keep your decluttering effective, limit purchases of new decorations afterward.
+I've been guilty of picking up gorgeous decor pieces I don't really need in January sales because they are good value, but now, before making any new Christmas decor purchases, I ask myself the following questions: Do I have something like this already?
 Why do I like this item?
 Do I already know where I want this item to go in my home?

 Asking yourself these sorts of questions will encourage more intentional holiday shopping.